Euler-Heisenberg actions in higher dimensions: Introduction

 \section{Introduction}

 Ten years ago, the low-energy effective (LEE) action for the $q$-hypermultiplet coupled to a background vector multiplet in six dimensions (6D) was computed in ${\cal N}=(1,0)$ harmonic superspace \cite{Buchbinder:2016acg}, building on the results of earlier publications \cite{Buchbinder:2015tea, Buchbinder:2014sna}.
-One may think of the construction given in \cite{Buchbinder:2016acg} as a 6D supersymmetric extension of the Euler-Heisenberg action \cite{Heisenberg:1936nmg, Weisskopf:1936hya}, see \cite{Dunne:2004nc, Dunne:2012vv} for a review.
-The superfield LEE action derived in \cite{Buchbinder:2016acg} has not been reduced to components, while the explicit component form of the LEE action is certainly of interest.
+One may think of the construction given in \cite{Buchbinder:2016acg} as a massless 6D supersymmetric extension of the Euler-Heisenberg action \cite{Heisenberg:1936nmg, Weisskopf:1936hya}, see \cite{Dunne:2004nc, Dunne:2012vv} for a review.\footnote{In the case of 6D ${\cal N}=(1,0)$ supersymmetry, the hypermultplet is massless.} The superfield LEE action derived in \cite{Buchbinder:2016acg} has not been reduced to components, while the explicit component form of the LEE action is certainly of interest.
 It is quite surprising that, to the best of our knowledge, a six-dimensional analogue of the Euler-Heisenberg effective action has not appeared in the literature, for both spinor and scalar quantum electrodynamics (QED) in six dimensions.
 One of the aims of this paper is to fill the gap.

 Modern approaches to computing various LEE actions, including the Euler-Heisenberg action, go back to the 1951 work by Schwinger \cite{Schwinger:1951nm} and its generalisation to curved space by DeWitt \cite{DeWitt:1964mxt, DeWitt:2003pm}.
 For a recent review of the Schwinger-DeWitt technique, see, e.g., \cite{Barvinskii:2024iqz}.
 Superfield variants of the Schwinger-DeWitt technique have been used to compute $\cN=1$ and $\cN=2$ supersymmetric analogues of the Euler-Heisenberg action in four dimensions \cite{Shizuya:1983pn, McArthur:1997ww, Pletnev:1998yu, Buchbinder:1999jn, Kuzenko:2003qg}.
 These results have been extended to two loops first for $\cN=2$ supersymmetric QED (SQED) \cite{Kuzenko:2003qg}, and then to $\cN=1$ SQED \cite{Kuzenko:2007cg} in four dimensions, see \cite{Tyler:2013mgu} for a review.\footnote{Two-loop LEE actons on $\cN=2$ and $\cN=4$ three-dimensional SQED were computed in \cite{Buchbinder:2013jca}.}